bahadirg/MicroservicePatterns/readme.txt

 		* Retry
 		* TimeLimiter
 		* Spring Cloud OpenFeign
+		* Saga         (Using testcontainers for Kafka & H2)

+	Prerequisites:

-	Note: This project depends on EurekaRegistryServer project which also resides in this Github account.
+		- This project depends on EurekaRegistryServer project which also resides in the same Github account.
 	      EurekaRegistryServer must be started first, before this project.

+	    - Docker must be installed & running for testcontainers to install mock Kafka server

 	Execution: 	mvn clean package spring-boot:run -DskipTests